gmestanley/DNH-V/README.md

 All readme-like documents have been translated from Japanese to English by the repository owner himself.<br>
 Multiplatform support is also planned for Windows, macOS and Linux; the [linux](https://github.com/gmestanley/DNH-V/tree/linux/) branch is in development and is set to be used for the last one, but is still a heavy work in progress.
 Currently only Windows is supported with the master branch.

+## What is this branch?
+This branch is used for testing DNH-V's compatibility with 0.12m scripts.

 ## Changelog
 Aside from the current releases, there were changes made in older versions; check the older repository [DNH-Netplay](https://github.com/gmestanley/DNH-Netplay) to see a log of them.